Follow the Watts

 The Thesis in 60 Seconds

 AI infrastructure requires power.
 Power takes years to secure.
-Four companies positioned early and now hold $57 billion in contracted infrastructure revenue from hyperscalers.
-Two adjacent players selling GPU compute add another $30 billion.
-The market values all six at $70-75 billion combined while speculative AI plays with zero revenue trade at similar or higher multiples.
-Either the contracts are worthless, or the market is still catching up to who actually benefits from AI infrastructure buildout.
-This thesis argues it's the latter, distinguishes infrastructure from compute, acknowledges what could prove it wrong, and provides the milestones to track.
+Five companies positioned early and now hold over $75 billion in contracted infrastructure revenue from hyperscalers.
+Two adjacent players selling GPU compute add another $57 billion.
+The market values all seven at approximately $132 billion combined, roughly parity with the contracted base, while speculative AI plays with zero revenue trade at similar or higher multiples.
+Either contracted infrastructure with creditworthy hyperscaler counterparties is worth its nominal contract value and nothing more, or the market is still catching up to the expansion capacity, renewal optionality, and execution proof that long-duration infrastructure typically commands above nominal.
+This thesis argues the latter, distinguishes infrastructure from compute, acknowledges what could prove it wrong, and provides the milestones to track.

 01